 The only con I found on Bear Archery Cruzer G is that the quiver included in the package is not that durable.
 Bear Archery should have included a more durable quiver in the package.

-Diamond Archery Edge 320 70lbs Compound Bow Review
+best bow For Hunting under 500: Diamond Archery Edge 320 70lbs Compound Bow Review

 Do you want to find the perfect bow?
 Well, look no further.
 The Diamond Archery Edge 320 70lbs Compound Bow is a bow that has everything you need and more!
 This bow will be great for beginners and experienced hunters because it is so easy to use.
 You can adjust all of the settings to make sure you have a comfortable draw length and weight.
 With this adjustable compound, it’s hard not to get your target in sight!

 The adjustable draw length is from 15 to 31 inches.
 This longer length surprised me because most bows on the market only go up to 29 inches.
 This draw length is great for those who like a long and smooth pull.
-And Also, this bow is perfect for taller persons.
+And Also, this bow is perfect for taller people.

 Ranging from seven pounds to seventy pounds, you can find a comfortable draw weight for anyone.
 And for a good reason, this is adjustable.
 It is really important to find the right draw weight because if it’s too heavy or light, you won’t be able to shoot your target.

 The most impressive feature of this compound bow is the Synchronized Binary Cam System.
 This binary cam system provides a smooth draw cycle which is crucial for a good shot.
 I found this bow to be great on accuracy because of how smooth the draw cycle is.
 When you release the strings, the synchronized binary cam rotates simultaneously, and the two cams are synchronizing, which helps the arrow and nock travel in a more straight line.
 This binary cam rotates in unison with the same speed, and as a result, it helps give you a precise, accurate shot.